Consumer Pamphlet: U.S. Lawful Permanent Residents

 If you are the spouse of a U.S. citizen, are a member of the military or received your residency through VAWA (Violence Against Women Act), you may be eligible to apply for naturalization after three years, rather than five.
 You must be living in “marital union” with your U.S. citizen spouse the entire three years, up to and including the application period, although persons protected under VAWA may be exempt from this requirement.
 Proof of the bona fide relationship will be requested at your interview.

 Current and former members of the military are generally exempt from paying filing and biometrics fees associated with naturalization.

 You must demonstrate that you have been a person of good moral character for the statutory period (five years, three years or one year) before filing for naturalization.
 You are permanently barred from naturalization if you have ever been convicted of murder.
 You are also permanently barred from naturalization if you have been convicted of an aggravated felony as defined in section 101 (a)(43) of the Immigration and Nationality Act on or after Nov.
 29, 1990.
 You also cannot establish the required good moral character if during the statutory period you, for example:

 – Have committed and been convicted of one or more crimes involving moral turpitude.

 – Have committed and been convicted of two or more offenses for which the total sentence imposed was five years or more.

-– Have committed and been convicted of any controlled substance law, except for a single offense of simple possession of 30 grams or less of marijuana.
+–Have been convicted or admitted to having violated any controlled substance law, except for a single offense of simple possession of 30 grams or less of marijuana.

 – Have been confined to a penal institution during the statutory period as a result of a conviction, for an aggregate period of 180 days or more.